Checks for Hierarchy

 i.e. move down to L2-Believing.

-Q: How can believing engage realistically?
+Q: How can believing engage sensibly?

-A: By attempting to generate relevant results.
+A: By applying them so as to generate beneficial results.

 i.e. move down to L1-Trying.

-L1-Trying is the foundation for engagement with reality.
+L1-Trying is the foundation for engagement.

 There is nothing more: you just have to try!

-Originally posted: 20-Feb-2026.
+Originally posted: 20-May-2026.